How a Skyocean Trade Works

 • Institutional side.
 Skyocean’s treasury records the USD 950,000 draw against the trade finance agreement.
 The draw is captured in the knowledge graph as an institutional payment source — flagged as institutional, referencing the bank account and the agreement.

 • Retail side.
 The USD 50,000 retail slice is opened on the investor portal.
-Retail financiers deposit stablecoin into a dedicated trade contract.
-Once the slice is fully subscribed, the contract confirms that financing is secured.
+Retail participants lock SKYT into the cycle’s dedicated smart contract.
+Once the slice is fully subscribed, the contract marks financing as secured.

 Both sides are now locked.
 The trade is funded end-to-end.